veeva/vaultjavasdk-maven-plugin/README.md

 ## How to run

 You can either setup the goals in your IDE or run them directly through the Maven command line.
-The following example is for running the **deploy** goal through the command line when the parameters are not configured in the pom.xml:
+The following example is for running the **clean**, **package**, and then **deploy** goal through the command line when the parameters are not configured in the pom.xml:

 > mvn vaultjavasdk:clean vaultjavasdk:package vaultjavasdk:deploy -Dusername=test@user.com -Dpassword=test0000 -DvaultUrl=testurl.veevavault.com